Orton, Peterborough: Orton Longueville

 Until the 1960s, Orton Longueville was a village separated from Peterborough by open farmland.
 Orton Longueville is home to Nene Park Academy, formerly Orton Longueville School.
-The 'village' contains many pre-20th-century buildings including Orton Hall, once used as a prisoner of war camp during the Second World War (now a hotel), several thatched cottages, a cricket field and the 13th-century church of Holy Trinity.
+The 'village' contains many pre-20th-century buildings including Orton Hall, once used as a prisoner of war camp during the Second World War and girls' special school (closed in 1990 and now a hotel), several thatched cottages, a cricket field and the 13th-century church of Holy Trinity.
 The church contains many historic monuments to the families who once owned properties in the village, including the Huntlys and Copes, and has a rare wall painting of St Christopher.
 There is still a village green and close by is a half-mile long plantation of giant redwood wellingtonia trees known as the 'Long Walk'.

 Orton Longueville saw many homes built after the Second World War.
 It is cut through north-south by the Nene Parkway (A1260) constructed in the 1970s.
 To the west of this road lies the original 'village', and to the east is a housing estate and some light warehousing laid out on former farmland in the latter half of the 20th century.
 To the north east is a newer housing area known as Botolph Green.
 There was a separate parish called Botolphbridge until it was combined with Longueville in 1702.